KilledByAPixel/JS13K2025/README.md

 - Escape = Back

 ## 🦁 Enhanced Mode
-- This version has a few extra features not in the js13k build including...
+This version has a few extra features not in the js13k build including...
-- How to play displayed on start
+- Info about how to play displayed on start
-- Names for all 13 cats
+- Names for all 13 cats shown in menu
-- Improved UI
+- Improved UI, fixed some minor bugs
-- Some bug fixes
+- Some visual bug fixes

 # [Donate Cryptocurrency to Help Homeless Pets!](https://bestfriends.org/donate/cryptocurrency-donations)